 Also known as the Calanais Standing Stones, the Callanish Stones are found in the Outer Hebrides group of islands belonging to historic Scotland.

-What are the Standing Stones of Callanish?
+What are the Callanish Standing Stones?

 Just outside the town of Callanish on the Isle of Lewis in the Outer Hebrides is a curious archaeological site.
 It’s perfectly placed, perhaps even strangely so.